my-ecocamp EXPO Africa

 Promoting natural building materials as bamboo, clay and wood

-The expo once again highlighted the important role bamboo plays in a sustainable and climate-friendly economy.
-Whether as a building material, in furniture production, or in the textile or paper industries – bamboo is increasingly establishing itself as a versatile and future-proof resource.
+Bamboo is playing an increasingly important role in a sustainable and climate-friendly economy.
+Whether as a building material, in furniture production or in the textile and paper industries – bamboo is increasingly establishing itself as a versatile and future-proof raw material.